 Lent Madness 2015 boasts an all-star lineup of “Celebrity Bloggers” serving as contributors.
 Amber Belldene, Laurie Brock, Megan Castellan, David Creech, Laura Darling, Neva Rae Fox, Nancy Frausto, Robert Hendrickson, Maria Kane, and David Sibley are all members of the Lent Madness team.
 Adam Thomas continues in his role as Lent Madness Bracket Czar; the mysterious Maple Anglican remains our official video blogger (with help from the Archbishops — Thomas Cranmer and John Chrysostom); and Maria Nolletti Ross keeps us well fed (at least virtually) with saintly recipes as the Lent Madness Resident Foodie.

 Enjoy reading the contributor bios below, log onto their respective website and blogs, and by all means buy their books! (where applicable).

-The Rev. Laurie Brock is a returning Celebrity Blogger because she loves getting free coffee mugs.
-Clergy never have enough coffee mugs or crosses.
+The Rev. Laurie Brock is a returning Celebrity Blogger because she loves getting free coffee mugs and receiving celebrity red carpet treatment at Episcopal gatherings.
+One of those things may not be entirely accurate.
 She serves as the rector of St. Michael the Archangel Episcopal Church in Lexington, Kentucky.
-She blogs at Dirty Sexy Ministry and is the co-author of Where God Hides Holiness: Thoughts on Grief, Joy and the Search for Fabulous Heels (Church Publishing).
+She blogs at Dirty Sexy Ministry, is the co-author of Where God Hides Holiness: Thoughts on Grief, Joy and the Search for Fabulous Heels (Church Publishing), and is also a contributor to a forthcoming book about the real lives of women clergy.
+A reality series on E! is surely coming soon.
 She is also the creative force behind Fifty Days of Fabulous from Forward Movement.
 She frequently shares her quirky, snarky views on faith, Alabama football,and popular culture on Twitter at @drtysxyministry, but don’t follow unless you can laugh at yourself and your religion.
 Otherwise, you’ll just be offended.
-When she’s not doing priest things, she is riding her horse Nina and trying to avoid another spot on the Celebrity Blogger injured reserved list like last year.
+When she’s not doing priest things, she is riding her horse Nina, the Official Horse of Lent Madness.